ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

     salloc: Granted job allocation 24236
     salloc: Waiting for resource configuration
-    salloc: Nodes nid000002 are ready for job
+    salloc: Nodes nid000002 are ready for job auser@uan01:>

 It may take some time for your interactive job to start.
-Once it runs you will enter a standard interactive terminal session.
+Once it runs you will enter a standard interactive terminal session (a new shell).
+Note that this shell is still on the front end (the prompt has not change).
 Whilst the interactive session lasts you will be able to run parallel jobs on the compute nodes by issuing the ``srun --cpu-bind=cores``  command directly at your command prompt using the same syntax as you would inside